Washington Landlord-Tenant Law

 - Evictions – Landlords may file for eviction so long as they give tenants a three-day notice to pay or move out.
 There are different types of eviction notices, but overall the notice must be served in the proper way and the tenant must comply.

 - Access to Unit – Landlords have the right to access the unit at any reasonable time, so long as they give proper notice of two days.
 Remember, landlords cannot enter a tenant’s unit without consent – except in the case of emergencies.

-Below are answers to some of the most commonly-asked questions when it comes to Washington state landlord-tenant laws.
+Below are answers to some of the most commonly-asked questions when it comes to landlord-tenant laws in Washington:

 How Long Does a Landlord Have to Make Repairs in Washington State?

-Landlords must respond and fix problems in the rental unit within 10 days of being noticed.
-This varies from state to state and in some it’s 30 days – Washington state landlords need to be prompt in fixing issues within ten days or they will be violating the state law.
+Landlords must respond and fix problems in the rental unit within 10 days of being notified.
+This varies from state to state and in some it’s 30 days – however, Washington state landlords need to fix issues within ten days or they will be violating the state law.

 Can a Landlord Break a Lease in Washington State?

-The Landlord-Tenant Act in Washington only allows tenants four reasons for breaking a lease which include a call to military service, a repair concern that the landlord isn’t fixing within the specific time-frame, protections for domestic violence survivors, or a tenant is threatened by a neighbor with a deadly weapon.
+The Landlord-Tenant Act in Washington only allows tenants four reasons for breaking a lease.
+These include a call to military service, a repair concern that the landlord isn’t fixing within the specific time frame, protections for domestic violence survivors, or if a tenant is threatened by a neighbor with a deadly weapon.
 Landlords cannot break the lease – landlords do have the right to evict tenants if the lease has been violated.

 No, a landlord cannot enter without the tenant’s consent in Washington state.
 Landlords have the right to enter the renter’s home for necessary repairs or inspections that were agreed upon.
 The only exception to this rule is in case of an emergency or if a tenant has abandoned the rental unit.